Model projective twists and generalised lantern relations: (Mose-Bott-) Lefschetz fibrations

-We will only consider Liouville manifolds that are complete and of finite type, which we can identify as the union of a Liouville domain $W$ with a non-compact end, equipped with an almost complex structure cylindrical at infinity.
+We will only consider Liouville manifolds that are complete (i.e with complete Liouville vector field) and of finite type, which we can identify as the union of a Liouville domain with a cylindrical non-compact end, equipped with an almost complex structure cylindrical at infinity.